SELF GUIDED AUDIO TOURS HAWAII

 39. Kings Beach (CA)

 This is a super popular beach with a gradually deepening shoreline, so the water stays shallow (and thereby warmer) longer than at some of the colder, deep-water beaches around Lake Tahoe.
-With a small, quirky town of the same name, you may want to take a walk up and down the main strip. https://tahoe.com/kings-beach

 40. Historic Stateline Fire Lookout (CA)

-Parking is legal along the right side of the road.
-The trail begins behind the locked gate (you can walk up there, but no cars are allowed), and the hike is similar (in the distance, terrain, and incline) to the trail to Vikingsholm Castle.
-Except this time it’s uphill on the way to the overlook, and downhill on the way back.
+The trail begins behind the locked gate (to keep cars out) and the hike is similar (in distance, terrain, and incline) to the trail leading to and from Vikingsholm Castle.

 The payoff is a view overlooking Lake Tahoe that you won’t find anywhere else.
-Just pace yourself and enjoy the forested views along the way.
-And make sure you stay on the path – it’s a long way down!

-41. Parasailing & Jet Skiing
+41. Watersports like Parasailing & Jet Skiing

 42. Stand-Up Paddleboarding